alarmfox/alarmfox.github.io/content/tech-research-stuff/discovering-python-gdb.md

 My setup is QEMU + GDB.

 If I wanted to be realistic about this, I would need a CoVE aware Operating System or an hypervisor which issues consistently TEECALL and TEERET.
-In Linux, the support is early and I don't know any system that performs the kind of service (booting a kernel to make a simple test does not seem ideal).
+In Linux, the support is premature and I don't know any system that performs this kind of service (booting a kernel to make a simple test does not seem ideal).
+I need something focusing on control and speed.

 During the `create_tvm` implementation, it was taking **20-30 minutes** to setup a test.
 It was really frustrating.
 Setting up registers can be done from the GDB CLI (pretty slow), but how would I setup memory?